Wuodan/pentoo-iso-tester/README.md

 https://github.com/Wuodan/pentoo-installer/blob/config-file/config-samples/config.bios.msdos.json

+## Debugging
+Log is written to ./packer.log

+Packer builds with -on-error=ask, leaving the VM open for inspection if anything goes wrong.

 ## ToDo
 * Uefi: Can't boot anything by UEFI with packer/vagrant/vbox.
 It just shows the efi-shell, please help
 * Vagrant SSH: 'vagrant up' can't connect by ssh, but ssh is working in all other cases, even by vagrant.